dell/karavi-topology/README.md

 ## Support

 Don’t hesitate to ask!
-Contact the team and community on [our support](./docs/SUPPORT.md).
+Contact the team and community on [our support page](https://github.com/dell/karavi-observability/blob/main/docs/SUPPORT.md).
-Open an issue if you found a bug on [Github Issues](https://github.com/dell/karavi-topology/issues).
+Open an issue if you found a bug on [Github Issues](https://github.com/dell/karavi-observability/issues).

 ## Versioning